contensis/homebrew-cli/README.md

 brew upgrade <formula>
 ```

-If all else fails try `brew update && brew reinstall <formula>`

-## Documentation
+## Further reading

 `brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).

-## Updating the Tap
+## Maintaining this Tap

-A new release of the cli will require both formulae updating

-Tested with WSL running Ubuntu 22.04
+A new release of the cli will require both formulae updating in this tap repository (instructions tested with Ubuntu 22.04 running in WSL2)

 Ensure git is installed in the terminal and the environment will need to be set up to pull and push to your GitHub repositories